jhonfcp/practica_contenedores/some_basic_commands.md

-ocker run – Runs a command in a new container.
+docker run – Runs a command in a new container.

-# docker run --rm hello-world
+docker run --rm hello-world
-# docker run -it ubuntu
+docker run -it ubuntu

 docker start – Starts one or more stopped containers